nafarlee/git-good/README.md

 In most cases, if you publish a bad commit, simply `revert` the commit, push the reverted commit, and try again.
 Your team will thank you.

+### Feel Free to Experiment (on Branches)

+When prototyping a new feature, or working through some bug, it is quite tempting to just keep working at it with reckless abandon for project history.

+Rather than sit on `master` with a tremendous amount of pending changes in the working directory, waiting for the _perfect_ commit to be finished, split it off into a new branch.

+In this new (usually local only) branch, you are free to make changes and commits that are experimentive.
+In the case none of the commits are working, you can just crash the branch, never merging it into `master`.

+This gives you all of the benefit of git without the potentially messy business of `master` getting bad commits.

 ### Agree on a Workflow

 git affords a team a lot of flexibility when it comes to the way they handle collaboration.